Feminist science fiction: The Fate of the Poseidonia, 1927

 The cover of Amazing Stories, December 1926, which describes Clare Winger Harris's short story "The Fate of the Poseidonia".

-The first science fiction story published in a magazine by a woman in America was The Fate of the Poseidonia, written by Claire Winger Harris in 1927.
+The first science fiction story published in a magazine by a woman in America was The Fate of the Poseidonia, written by Clare Winger Harris in 1927.
 The story was published by Hugo Gernsback in the pulp magazine Amazing Stories.
 The story was published as part of a science fiction competition, in which 300 short stories were proposed.
 Hugo Gernsback put out a call to his magazine's readership for this competition, inviting them to send in texts describing the cover of Amazing Stories in December 1926.
 The cover featured an ocean liner floating in space.
 Using the term 'fans' to describe his male and female readers, blurring the boundary between readership and writing, he allowed women to take part for the first time.
 The 1920s saw the establishment of what was later to become 'fandom'.